cvxpy/cvxpy/README.md

 #### Transpose
 The transpose of any expression can be obtained using the syntax `expr.T`.

-### Disciplined Convex Programming (DCP)
-TODO ignore_dcp, is_dcp, exp.curvature, exp.sign
-Expressions must follow the rules of Disciplined Convex Programming (DCP).
-An interactive tutorial on DCP is available at <http://dcp.stanford.edu/>.

 ### Atoms
 Atoms are functions that can be used in expressions.
 Atoms take Expression objects and constants as arguments and return an Expression object.